Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Proposed Method

 For all four experiments we train the model using the Adam optimizer, a learning rate of 1e-4, and early-stopping with a threshold of 0.001 and patience of 5 epochs.
-For the training loss function we use a combination of the Binary Cross-Entropy and Dice loss commonly used by segmentation models.
-Binary Cross-Entropy loss is often used in prediction and segmentation tasks because it is a very simple and stable measure of differences between predicted and ground truth binary labels.
+For the training loss function we use a combination of Binary Cross-Entropy and Dice loss.
+Binary Cross-Entropy loss is often used in prediction and segmentation tasks because it is a stable measure of differences between predicted and ground truth binary labels.
 In the case of map prediction, it ensures that the final results maintain close pixel-wise accuracy to the ground truth.

 Dice Loss is a loss function based on the Dice Coefficient, which measures the overlap between predicted and ground truth regions.
 This makes it more effective for tasks such as image segmentation or binary map prediction, where there are imbalances in class distributions.
 It also encourages global alignment of shapes over pixel-wise accuracy, making it particularly useful in map prediction.